jayprophit/cs50-Python/Python Documentation.md

 String - str()
-a sequence of text be it english or any other human language, this is classed as data in programmes
+a sequence of text be it English or any other human language, this is classed as data in programmes

 https://docs.python.org/3/library/functions.html#func-str